samjschapiro/second_order_sam/README.md

-# SAM: Sharpness-Aware Minimization for Efficiently Improving Generalization

-by Pierre Foret, Ariel Kleiner, Hossein Mobahi and Behnam Neyshabur.
+# SSAM: Second-Order Sharpness Aware Minimization

 ## SAM in a few words